 If you are not able to provide customers with manufacturing traceability, sometimes called lot tracking, you will not be certified to sell your products to the aerospace, defense, medical industries, and others.

 Across the supply chain, traceability is key.
 You need to know where every manufacturing component is at a given time.
 If not, there are inherent vulnerabilities and risks.

 Yet, managing the volume of documents required when providing traceability can be a challenge, especially for larger corporations with multiple suppliers, producers, distributors, and subcontractors.

-Today, we’re taking a look at why the traceability functionality is so important.
+Today, we’re taking a look at why traceability functionality is so important.
 We’ll also discuss how you can leverage it, starting today.